Ismayilli District: Geography

 The district covers an area of 2074 km^{2}.
-It borders Quba in the north, Shamakhi in the east, Aghsu in the southeast, Kurdamir in the south, Goychay in the southwest and Gabala in the west.
+It borders Quba in the north, Shamakhi in the east, Aghsu in the southeast, Kurdamir in the south, Goychay in the southwest, and Gabala in the west.

-Ismayilli district includes one city, two settlements and 106 villages.
+The Ismayilli district includes one city, two settlements, and 106 villages.
 These settlements are controlled by 34 territorial representations and 67 municipalities.

 The landscape is mainly composed of mountains.
 Altitudes vary between 200 and 3629 meters (Babadagh) above sea level.
-The area is passed by the Goychay, Gyrdyman, Akhokh, Ayrichay, Sulut and other rivers, Yekekhana and Ashygbayram artificial ponds.
+The area is passed by the Goychay, Gyrdyman, Akhokh, Ayrichay, Sulut, and other rivers, as well as the Yekekhana and Ashygbayram artificial ponds.

 The district covers 2,158.75 km^{2} with 220.58 km^{2} of winter and 135.55 km^{2} of summer pastures.
 The lands used in agriculture account for 966.3 km^{2} including 36.263 km^{2} of fertile land.

 Woodlands account for 667.99 km^{2}.
 The district accounts for the State Reserve of Ismayilli.
 Part of the district is included in the Shahdagh National Park.